If you’ve flipped through a magazine or browsed social media platforms lately, chances are you’ve stumbled upon a slick-looking infographic.

 As mentioned earlier, there are different types of infographics to choose from.
 Each type has its purpose, format, and way of displaying information.

-For example, timeline infographics can either be presented vertically or horizontally.
-Meanwhile, comparison infographics are often presented in vertical format.
+For example, timeline infographics can either be presented vertically or horizontally, to present data on everything from project timelines to company history.
+Meanwhile, comparison infographics are often presented in vertical format, and can present in forms such as bar graphs to pie charts to show differing data sets.

-Knowing how your infographic would look will help you pick the right infographic template.
+Knowing your infographic’s look will help you pick the right infographic template.

-Create a logical hierarchy in your infographic by planning its structure.
-Writing for an infographic is not the same as writing content for a blog post or an academic paper.
+Create a logical hierarchy in your infographic by planning its structure in a visually engaging way.
+Writing for an infographic is different from writing content for a blog post or an academic paper.

-Before you start making your infographic, write your content either in Word or in a Google Doc.
-This will give you an overview of your infographic content and you can switch data around without editing your infographic.
+Before you create infographics, write your content either in Word or in a Google Doc.
+This will give you an overview of your infographic content, and you can switch data around without editing your infographic.

 - Body Content

-From timeline infographic templates to infographic resumes you can customize, all it takes is a few clicks to tailor it to your preferences.
+From hierarchical infographics to infographic resumes, you can customize all our templates’ visual format options with your preferred visual content to deliver your message; it takes a few clicks to tailor it to your preferences.
 You can also mix and match colors as needed.
 Before you know it, you’re all set!

 - Check the validity of your sources.